WHAT TO EXPECT AND FAQ’s

 No, (unless you feel you benefit from a painful massage).
 Our aim is to reduce your pain, not increase it.

+A stigma has developed that massage must be painful to really work into your knots.
+Research shows this is not true.
 When we experience pain, it will illicit the flight or fight response which is a series of stressed reactions in your brain and body, that will work against the goals of your treatment.

 Your massage will be firm but comfortable, ensuring your pain response is not triggered, and much better results are achieved.
 At the most you may feel slight discomfort with a firm pressure, or a strong stretch, however, this is done in a controlled way, listening to you and your body and feeling your limits.